Kayn-Pleiades/Weather-Dashboard/README.md

 ### Commit 7: Print current weather
 The app now prints the current weather details except for uvi.
 It looks like you need to pay for uvi info??
 I will ask in class.

+### Commit 8: Switched to Onecall
+Learned I can get uvi through onecall, so I get the lat and lon from the first pull and then pull using one call. updated all values to reflect this.

 ## credits
 https://getbootstrap.com/docs/5.0